kostergroup/SIMsalabim/README.md

 - Units: this is where the heart of the code resides.
 These units are shared between SimSS and ZimT
 - ZimT: the transient equivalent of SimSS

+SIMsalabim is also available with a user interface at [www.simsalabim-online.com](http://simsalabim-online.com).

 ## Quickstart guide
 There are two ways to get SimSS or ZimT running on your machine: